 Every DNS zone has, either implicitly or explicitly, a set of rules that governs what labels are permitted in the zone.
 This often goes by the general rubric “registry policy.”
 Some of these policies are related to various conditions that must be met before a registration is permitted.
 Some of the policies are rules that govern labels: whether they are permitted, and what effects they might have on other candidate labels for the zone.
 We call this set of rules the label generation rules.

 The label generation rules for the operation of an IDNA-enabled zone must, at the very least, include the rules constraining which code points are permitted in a U-label in that zone.
 (Even “everything permitted by IDNA2008” is such a rule; it is not possible to permit U-labels without implicitly adopting some rule.)
 We call this list the code point repertoire for the zone and, more informally, the zone repertoire.
 (It is important not to use “repertoire” on its own in order to avoid confusion with the meaning of that bare word in the Unicode standards.)
 In addition, whenever there are variant relationships among code points, the label generation rules must include the specification of which code points may be used as alternatives for other code points (the alternative code points), the status of the label that results from the alternation of the code point in question (the code point variant status), and any degrees of freedom with respect to the status values.
 We call the set of these last three items the code point variant rules.
-The alternative code points may need a way to specify “substitute by removal”: code points such as ZERO WIDTH NON-JOINER (U+200C) and MODIFIER LETTER APOSTROPHE (U+02BC) seem at least sometimes to need a variant label that does not contain those code points, in order to permit practical entry under some current user input methods.
+The alternative code points may need a way to specify “substitute by removal”: code points such as ZERO WIDTH NON-JOINER (U+200C) and MODIFIER LETTER APOSTROPHE (U+02BC) seem at least sometimes to need a variant label that does not contain those code points, to permit practical entry under some current user input methods.

-The root is a shared resource, and that means that, all else being equal, ICANN should not privilege one group of language users over another in the administration of the root zone.
+The root is a shared resource, and that means that, all else being equal, ICANN should not privilege one group of script or language users over another in the administration of the root zone.
 Accommodating every desire that everyone might have is a practical impossibility, and even ensuring equitable treatment is complicated.
 However, it is necessary to have an agreed and accepted mechanism for defining zone repertoires and code point variant rules for the root that could take into account the needs of every language community that can be supported by IDNA.
 ICANN must have a way to validate potential IDN variant TLD labels when submitted, and to validate all IDN TLDs requested for variant labels and variant conflicts.
 By the same token, because the root is a single, shared zone, it is necessary to adopt a single, internally consistent set of label generation rules that governs the operation of this single zone.
-It is worth observing that, while IDNA2008 determines whether a code point is permitted merely by examining Unicode properties (and not by considering code points one at a time), the protocol was designed with the explicit assumption that registries would add additional restrictions to the protocol for the purposes of registration.
+It is worth observing that, while IDNA2008 determines whether a code point is permitted merely by examining Unicode properties (and not by considering code points one at a time), the protocol was designed with the explicit assumption that registries would add restrictions to the protocol for the purposes of registration.
 The most natural restriction is to refuse to register code points except those needed to write a supported language.
 But unlike many other zones, the root might need to support any language; that need may entail careful linguistic study of a large portion of the PVALID code points in IDNA2008.